EnzoBnl/enzobnl/ML.md

 ## Support Vector Machine
 ## Logistic Regression
 ### MLE oriented Logistic Regression
-**MLE**: A method for determining a distribution model follows MLE principle *iif* it  tries to find parameters that make the studied distribution be as probable as possible for the built model.
+**Maximum Likelihood Estimation**: A method for determining a distribution model follows MLE principle *iif* it  tries to find parameters that make the studied distribution be as probable as possible for the built model.

 **Logistic Regression**: Let's consider a use case of binary classification, being given a matrix $X\in R^{n_x\times m}$ of samples (as columns) and binary labels $y \in \{0, 1\}^m$.
 The logistic regression learning uses a gradient descent to fit parameters $w, b\in R^{n_x}$  so that the model prediction for the $i^{th}$ sample is: